Our Worldwide Churches

 In 1974, we began supporting a missionary couple in India.
 They became involved in various other ministries, including a large Bible correspondence program and radio ministry.
 In the late 1970s, they began working with Indian ministers to start churches in remote Hindu “tribal” areas.
 The United States provides oversight of the work in India.

-In the mid-1980s, Hong Kong Conference and Global Ministries partnered to start churches in Macau, a peninsula west of Hong Kong off of the Chinese mainland.
+In the mid-1980s, Hong Kong Conference and UB Global partnered to start churches in Macau, a peninsula west of Hong Kong off of the Chinese mainland.
 The United States provided two families, and Hong Kong provided a Chinese coworker.
-Many Global Ministries staff and volunteers have served in Macau over the years.
+Many UB Global staff and volunteers have served in Macau over the years.
 Teaching conversational English has been an important tool for developing relationships with Chinese people.

 Two UB churches now exist in Macau.
 In 1999, Macau became part of China (it had been governed by Portugal).
 More recently, Macau passed Las Vegas as the world’s gambling capital.